The Twin-Lens Reflex: Parallax and the Square Negative

 How the TLR's stacked viewing and taking lenses produce parallax error, why the 6x6 frame shaped composition, and the optical tradeoffs of the design.

 The twin-lens reflex solved a problem that vexed early reflex design: how to see the image up to the instant of exposure without a mirror that swings out of the light path.
 Its answer was to split the two jobs between two separate lenses, stacked vertically.
 The lower lens forms the image on film; the upper lens, of matching focal length, sends its image up through a fixed 45-degree mirror to a ground glass viewed from above.
 Because the viewing path never crosses the taking path, the screen stays bright through the moment the shutter fires.
+Franke & Heidecke fixed the template with the original Rolleiflex in 1929, and three decades later the interchangeable-lens Mamiya C series of the 1960s pushed the design to its mechanical limit.
 The cost of that elegance is built into the geometry, and it shaped how the cameras were used.

 Two lenses, two viewpoints

-Stacking the lenses means they observe the scene from positions separated by their vertical spacing, typically around 50 mm.
-At infinity this displacement is negligible, but as focus moves closer the two fields of view diverge: the taking lens, sitting lower, records a frame shifted downward relative to what the ground glass shows.
-This is parallax error, and it grows as subject distance shrinks, making it most acute in close portraiture and copy work.
-Manufacturers addressed it in stages.
-The simplest aids were engraved correction marks on the screen indicating how the frame would shift.
-More sophisticated bodies coupled a moving mask or frame to the focusing mechanism so the indicated field tracked the taking lens automatically.
-Auxiliary devices such as the Mamiya Paramender raised the whole camera on the tripod by the exact spacing between the lenses, so the taking lens occupied the position the viewing lens had held, eliminating the offset rather than approximating it.
+Stacking the lenses means they observe the scene from positions separated by their vertical spacing.
+On the Mamiya C series the lens-axis separation is exactly 50 mm.
+At infinity that displacement is negligible, but as focus moves closer the two fields of view diverge: the taking lens, sitting lower, records a frame shifted downward relative to what the ground glass shows.
+This is parallax error, and it grows as subject distance shrinks, which makes it most acute in close portraiture and copy work.

 The waist-level view and its reversal